zhanglaplace/Faster_rcnn_Cplusplus_vs2013/README.md

 it's a little different from the matlab version .and it cost much time,maybe we can optimize the OpenCV parts

 #Aboud 3rdparty
-i have sorted out the thrid party depenendent library files in faster_3rdparty ,it is a release version , you can put  it in the caffe-master folder. and we should create a new porject to test faster-rcnn in caffe-master/windows/folder.As you can see, you can compile the project directly.
+i have sorted out the thrid party depenendent library files in faster_3rdparty,http://pan.baidu.com/s/1qYttnsS password:d0ud,it is a release version , you can put it in the caffe-master folder. and we should create a new porject to test faster-rcnn in caffe-master/windows/folder.As you can see, you can compile the project directly.
 What you need to do is only change some necessary paths.
 All the code has been tested and the test results are also included.
 Wish it can help you .if it's helpful to you ,please give me a star thanks~